Last update: 21 July 2023

 BNJ functions as a non-profit journal with the publisher covering nearly all the publishing expenses, however, authors are obligated to contribute towards publishing costs through article processing fees, which includes open access, online tools for editors and authors, article production and hosting, liaison with abstracting and indexing services, customer services, website, and server maintenance.

 APC prices are subject to periodic review and modification based on factors such as journal quality, editorial and technical processes, competitive considerations, market conditions, and other revenue streams.

-No refund or credit will be offered in the following circumstances:
+Refunds or credits will not be provided in the following circumstances:

 - Article retraction: BNJ has provided full publishing services and is only able to recoup this investment through the APC.
-The later retraction of the article does not detract from the publishing services provided or from our ongoing maintenance of the scientific record, e.g. archiving in perpetuity.
+The later retraction of the article does not detract from the publishing services provided or our ongoing maintenance of the scientific record, e.g., archiving in perpetuity.

-- Article removal: In rare cases where articles are removed completely after acceptance for publication we will not refund or credit an APC.
+- Article removal: In rare cases where articles are removed completely after acceptance for publication, APC will not be refunded or credited.
 This is because BNJ has provided publishing services and is only able to recoup this investment through the APC.
 The later removal of the article does not detract from this investment and is typically for reasons beyond our control.